 IT ALL BEGINS WITH A SPARC

 Join us in helping build the foundation for lifelong success!
 Skagit Preschool and Resource Center (SPARC) is a mission driven non-profit organization located in the heart of the Pacific Northwest.
 We provide individualized services for families and their children with unique developmental needs in Skagit County, WA.
-SPARC is seeking a highly motivated occupational therapist to join our growing team.
+SPARC is seeking a highly motivated Occupational Therapy Assistant (COAT) to join our growing team.

 As a SPARC employee, we will rely on you to reflect our vision for children and families to feel supported and our community to be aware of the unique gifts of all children.
 Through every aspect of patient care and employee collaboration, we expect compassion, respect, and a high level of professionalism.